Jammy2211/PyAutoLens/docs/general/workspace.rst

     - Visualization, including the backend used by *matplotlib*.
     - The priors and notation configs associated with the light and mass profiles used for lens modeling.
     - The behaviour of different (y,x) Cartesian grids used to perform lens calculations.
-    - The general.ini config which customizes other aspects of **PyAutoLens**.
+    - The general.yaml config which customizes other aspects of **PyAutoLens**.

 Checkout the `configuration <https://pyautolens.readthedocs.io/en/latest/general/installation.html#installation-with-pip>`_ section of the readthedocs for a complete description of every configuration file.